 Engagement recency weight

-- Real time: The last 48 hours including the current browsing session
+- Real-time: The last 48 hours, including the current browsing session

-- Recent history: the last 30 days
+- Recent history: The last 30 days

-- Old history: the last 6 months.
+- Old history: The last 12 months

 ∑ recency weight (engagement type weight x attribute value count) = score